-Veganism represents the strictest form of plant-based diets that eliminates all forms of animal products including, meat, seafood, dairy, eggs, and animal-based ingredients.
+Veganism represents the strictest form of plant-based diet that eliminates all forms of animal products including, meat, seafood, dairy, eggs, and animal-based ingredients.

-While there are many reasons people try Vegan, including humanely raised, sustainability, and health, there also seems to be some potential weight loss benefits to this lifestyle.
+While there are many reasons people try Vegan, including humanely raised, sustainable, and healthy, there also seem to be some potential weight loss benefits to this lifestyle.

 Plants tend to be nutrient-dense, meaning they are low in calories and high in nutrition.
 This makes them a valuable food group for any dieter.
 And when done right, a well-planned Vegan menu can help you shed pounds (71,72).

-However, there is no research looking specifically at Vegan over diets that just include high amounts of plants, so the jury is still out on whether or not Vegan offers advantages over a mixed -diet approach.
+However, there is no research looking specifically at Vegan diets that just include high amounts of plants, so the jury is still out on whether or not Vegan offers advantages over a mixed-diet approach.

 - Increased intake of key nutrients like fiber, vitamin A, vitamin E, potassium, etc.